debiai/docs/documentation/dashboard/widgets/range_slider/README.md

 ![](./main.png)

-## How to select samples with a 1D range
+### How to select samples with a 1D range

-To start filtering samples with the point plot, click on the purple Filter button.
+To start filtering samples with the point plot, click on the `Start filtering` button.
 <img src="./exportButton.png" width="80%"/>

 Then click on two different points on the plot.